hasura/graphql-engine/docs/graphql/manual/queries/aggregation-queries.rst

     }

 .. note::
-  For more advanced use cases, you can use :doc:`custom SQL functions <custom-functions>` in the context of :doc:`views <../schema/views>`.
+  For more advanced use cases, you can use :doc:`custom SQL functions <custom-functions>`.